 LEAi is a course content creation tool designed to support the design and development phase of ADDIE.

-Once the analysis of the course program is complete, cloud-based LEAI is used to generate the content for whatever output is needed to support development.
-This includes the content for videos, instructor-led training, or whatever modality is needed to support the learning program.
+Once the analysis of the course program is complete, cloud-based LEAI is used to generate the content needed to support development.
+This includes content for videos, instructor-led training, or any modality needed to support the learning program.

-One of the benefits of the tool is that it can take the content for one modality and automatically transform it for other forms.
+One of the benefits of the tool is that it can take content in one modality and automatically transform it into other forms.
 This means that instructional designers or course creators can let the tool transform their eLearning content into content for videos, microlearning, instructor-led training and much more – with a click of a button.

 ADDIE and LEAi are valuable tools for developing great learning experiences.
 To learn more about how these can support you deliver better courses in less time, contact us.